cybertraining-dsc/fa20-523-333/project/project.md

 The **mean** of the histogram attributed to "before_21st_century"is 115.66.
 The **variance** of the data is 933.57150.
 The histogram assigned to "after_21st_century" has a **mean** of 121.19.
 The **variance** of the data is 955.44287.
 This indicates that tracks after the 21<sup>st</sup> century have increased tempo by a little over 6 BPM.
 Tracks after the 21<sup>st</sup> century also have more variation than tracks before the 21<sup>st</sup> century.

 The seventh histogram that was analyzed is "key".
-The visualization for key is seen in **Figure 8** .
+The visualization for key is seen in Figure 8.

 ![key](https://github.com/cybertraining-dsc/fa20-523-333/raw/main/project/images/key_histogram_before_and_after_21stcentury.png)